-Figure E.3.: (a) Vladimir Popov discussing with the author and Professors She Sheng Xue and Gregory Vereshchagin (Roma 2007).
-Also quoted the classical contributions of Popov and his school. (b) Walter Greiner and the citation of classical papers by him and his school.
+Figure E.3.: Vladimir Popov discussing with the author and Professors She Sheng Xue and Gregory Vereshchagin (Roma 2007).
+Also quoted the classical contributions of Popov and his school.

-Figure E.4.: (a) The solution χ of the relativistic Thomas-Fermi Equation for $A = 10^{57}$ and core radius $R_c = 10$ km, is plotted as a function of radial coordinate.
-The left solid line corresponds to the internal solution and it is plotted as a function of radial coordinate in unit of R_c in logarithmic scale.
-The right dotted line corresponds to the solution external to the core and it is plotted as function of the distance Δr from the surface in the logarithmic scale in centimeter. (b) The electron number in the unit of the total proton number N_p , for selected values of A, is given as function of radial distance in the unit of the core radius R_c , again in logarithmic scale.
+Figure E.4.: (a) The solution $\chi$ of the relativistic Thomas-Fermi Equation for $A = 10^{57}$ and core radius $R_c = 10$ km, is plotted as a function of radial coordinate.
+The left solid line corresponds to the internal solution and it is plotted as a function of radial coordinate in unit of $R_c$ in logarithmic scale.
+The right dotted line corresponds to the solution external to the core and it is plotted as function of the distance $\Delta r$ from the surface in the logarithmic scale in centimeter. (b) The electron number in the unit of the total proton number $N_p$ , for selected values of A, is given as function of radial distance in the unit of the core radius $R_c$ , again in logarithmic scale.
 It is clear how by increasing the value of A the penetration of electrons inside the core increases.

-Figure E.5.: The electric field in the unit of the critical field E_c is plotted around the core radius R_c .
+Figure E.5.: The electric field in the unit of the critical field $E_c$ is plotted around the core radius $R_c$ .
 The left (right) solid (dotted) diagram refers to the region just inside (outside) the core radius plotted logarithmically.
 By increasing the density of the star the field approaches the critical field.